winterheartlee/leehouseinvoicegen/README.md

 # Simploice - Simple Free Invoicing

-Simploice was created as a simple way to create and save or print invoices for small businesses or sole traders without the need for expensive comprehensive subcription based software.
+Simploice was created as a simple way to create and save or print invoices for small businesses and sole traders without the need for expensive comprehensive subcription based software or services, and with a more inuitive editing approach than using a MS Word template.

 ![Landing Page Background Image](assets/images/lee-house-mixing-low-res.jpg)